Darren Cross (musician): D.C CROSS - LIVE AT THE RED HOUSE (2025)

 recording a live album always comes with some trepidation, as it captures all with no discretion, including musician and equipment errors, and not forgetting the unpredictable audience.
 As Cross says, “Sometimes the guitars play up with the crazy open tunings, roofs leak, children cry, drunks talk over my music,” but this gig went without a hitch".

 Skug magazine said "following in the footsteps of John Fahey and alongside contemporary fingerstyle guitarists, D. C Cross goes his own way.
 He doesn’t stray from the orthodox path—but he doesn’t have to.
 Compositions like Rhinestones in Black and White update and enrich the fingerstyle guitar catalog, and it’s heartening to know that even in distant Australia, the search for Blind Joe Death continues."

+Open Guitar - Volume One (2025)

+Cross released his seventh D.C Cross album on December 5, 2025.
+The album consists of solo acoustic fingerstyle guitar using open tunings.
+The playing features layered parts and various techniques.
+The music includes melodies, breaks, and an Australian influence.

+Glenn Kimpton of KLOF magazine said "And it is this lightness of touch that is present across Open Guitar, and that shows it comes from an artist very much in control of his craft.
+This is an album that feels open and honest; the emergency sirens briefly permeating the live recording of Ehrenfeld Summer Nights, which finish the album, feel significant: there can be calm in chaos.
+Open Guitar offers a sense of peace through the beauty of instrumental acoustic music, which feels like an important and welcome gesture."

+Holger Adam of SKUG said "it can be wonderfully placed in the tradition of instrumental acoustic guitar music in the spirit of the great old people (Fahey, Basho, Rose…).
+Given this lineage and in relation to contemporary representatives* of the present (Gwenifer Raymond, Liam Grant, Shane Parish, Sam Grassie …)

+Open Guitar - Volume Two (2026)

+The second of his Open Guitar series, Cross recorded improvised open tuned Acoustic guitar tuned to 432Hz DADGAD in 13 different locations in New South Wales, Victoria and Queensland.

+Lars Gotrich from NPR and Tiny Desk concert on his Vikings Choice newsletter said "Three hours of DADGAD improvisations out in nature, with all the bird chirps and tractor rumbles left in.
+You really do fall into the environment quickly, soaking up the light between the leaves."

 DREN CRSS (2024)

 24 October 2024, Cross released his debut album under the guise DREN CRSS, which is his strictly ambient, experimental and ecstatic instrumental music.

 The album, (this is Ecstaticwave) was released on the bandcamp platform.
 Cross has added ambient compositions on all his albums but this is the first complete album of this nature.

+In early 2026, CRSS released "Beat-no for the Zinzin freenik", 10:58 of "DISTORTA BLISS".